Azure/azure-powershell/src/ResourceManager/IotHub/Commands.IotHub/help/Get-AzureRmIotHubEventHubConsumerGroup.md

 ```
 PS C:\> Get-AzureRmIotHubEventHubConsumerGroup -ResourceGroupName "myresourcegroup" -Name "myiothub" -EventHubEndpointName "events"
 ```

 Gets all the eventhub consumergroups for the telemetry eventhub for the iothub named myiothub

 ### Example 2 Gets all the eventhub consumergroups for the operationsmonitoring eventhub
 ```
 PS C:\> Get-AzureRmIotHubEventHubConsumerGroup -ResourceGroupName "myresourcegroup" -Name "myiothub" -EventHubEndpointName "operationsMonitoringEvents"
 ```

 Gets all the eventhub consumergroups for the operationsMonitoringEvents eventhub for the iothub named myiothub

 ## PARAMETERS

 ### -EventHubEndpointName
-EventHubEndpointName.
-Possible values events, operationsMonitoringEvents
+Name of the Event Hub endpoint.
+The possible values are events, operationsMonitoringEvents.

 ```yaml
 Type: String